muness/roon-extension-hqp-profile-switcher/README_dev.md

 Within Roon: go to **Settings → Extensions**, enable “HQP Profile Switcher,” then open the settings gear to enter HQPlayer credentials and select a profile.
 Status updates appear beneath the extension name.

 After updating host, port, username, and password, press **Save** in the dialog to reconnect and refresh the profile dropdown.
+Host networking is recommended for Docker deployments so Roon discovery sees the extension immediately.
+If you must use bridge networking, remember to publish both TCP and UDP 9330.

 For a quick sanity check, the embedded web UI is available at `http://localhost:9331/ui` (or whatever `HQP_UI_PORT` you configure).
 It mirrors the current status and lets you load profiles without opening the Roon dialog.